xlicoe/CMOS-demo/README.md

 Individual NMOS and PMOS simulation don't work, since "pull-up" and "pull-down" nodes will be needed; typical CMOS architectures appear to be working.

-The current changes across the PMOS and wires, especially in the floating state, are not realistic.
+The current changes across wires, especially in the floating state, are not realistic.